Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Nevertheless, the pros of using the oven to bake Rou Yue Bing are obvious, it is simple and easy.
 You do not have to stand for over an hour in the kitchen to tend and flip the pork mooncake.

-Second is the flaky pastry wrapper is made from two types of dough
+Chinese flaky pastry is made from two types of dough

-Suzhou Style flaky pastry wrappers use a water-based dough to wrap an oil-based dough ball first.
-This is the ultimate secrete to a refreshing taste and natural yumminess.
+Suzhou-style flaky pastry wrappers use a water-based dough to wrap around an oil-based dough ball.
+This is the ultimate secret to a refreshing taste and natural yumminess.
+It is somewhat similar to British-style shortcrust, but not really.
+Shortcrust pastries, called Cui Pi {脆皮} in Chinese are more crumbly, while Chinese Suzhou flaky pastries, called Su Pi {酥皮} are more flaky.

 Suzhou styley flaky pasty dough uses water-based dough to wrap around oil-based dough

-1. Use a water-based dough wrapper to wrap around a oil-based dough ball
+1. Use a water-based dough wrapper to wrap around an oil-based dough ball

-2. Fold the water-based dough over to completely cover the oil-based dough ball and into a dough disk
+2. Fold the water-based dough over to completely cover the oil-based dough ball and then seal it into a dough disk

-3. Put down the disk on a hard surface and roll it out into a sheet
+3. Put down the disk on a hard surface and roll it out into a long scroll

-4. Scroll the dough sheet into a spindle.
+4. Roll the scroll tightly into a spindle.

-5. Flatten the dough spindle into a stripe, and scroll into a roll again.
-The roll is much narrower this time around.
+5. Flatten the dough spindle into a stripe, and scroll it into a spindle again.
+The spindle is much narrower this time around.

-6. Use both hands to press, and organize the narrower roll into a round disk.
+6. Use both hands to press to press the spindle top-down to flatten it.
+Then organize the edges into a round disk.
 Make sure the disk has a smooth edge.
-Then use a rolling pin to roll into a round wrapper.
+Use a rolling pin to roll into a round wrapper.

 how to make Chinese Style Flaky Pastry Wrappers